saurabhkhanolkar/Sales-Funnel-Optimization-for-a-B2B-online-Marketplace/README.md

 # Analysis methodology and overview:

 ### Key metric being tracked:
-- The key metric being tracked is the number of leads generated.
+- The key metric being tracked is the number of leads generated per month.

 ### Analysis methodology followed: